 Stage 6: Human Verification

-- High-risk documents (admissions, discharges): 50% sampling
+- High-risk documents (admissions, discharges): structured review or targeted sampling

-- Standard documents (progress notes): 10% sampling
+- Standard documents (progress notes): sampling plus clinician correction workflow

 Handling Physician Handwriting

 Physician handwriting is notoriously difficult.
-MHS's approach:
+A safer approach combines model specialization with review:

 Custom Handwriting Model

-- Training data: 50,000 annotated medical notes from 200+ physicians
+- Training data: representative annotated notes from the actual clinical setting

 - Model: Transformer-based HTR with medical context